surifirstpin/biplus_documentation/docs/Visualization.md

 ## 9 different chart type

-Bi+ enables you to visualize the data in  different chart types and provides some standard editing General Section
+Bi+ enables you to visualize the data in  different chart types and provides some standard editing options General Section
 Title label for chart and align them in top,bottom,left,right position Padding sets the spacing at the top,bottom,left and right side of the charts